alta3/sipgate/README.md

 4. A js SIP client
 5. NGINX to serve the js SIP client
 6. Kamailio Secure Web socket to SIP gateway `WSS to SIP`
+7. siremix kamailio DB manager
+8. RTPengine RTP proxy
-7. A turn server for NAT traversal
+9. A turn server for NAT traversal
-8. A SIP target to call. `asterisk server`
+10. A SIP target to call. `asterisk server`

 ----